 This is not just a handful of guys.
 Kulze links to “an entire subculture” on Facebook, Tumblr, and Instagram.
 “It’s just fun,” one coal roller says.
 “Just driving and blowing smoke and having a good time.”

 It isn’t just fun, though.
 It’s a way for these men — mostly white, working class, rural men — to send an intrusive and nasty message to people they don’t like.
-According to this video, that includes Prius drivers, cops, women, tailgaters, and people in vulnerable positions.
-“City boys” and “liberals” are also targeted:
+That includes Prius drivers, cops, women, tailgaters, and people in vulnerable positions.

 Kulze reports that it costs anywhere between $1,000 and $5,000 to modify a pickup to do this, which is why the phenomenon resonates with conspicuous consumption and conservation.
-It’s an expensive and public way to claim an identity that the owner wants to project.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+It’s an expensive and public way to claim an identity that the owner wants to project.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.